-Surfshark also offers a huge selection of apps with built in leak protection.
+Need a VPN for all of your devices?
+Surfshark offers a huge selection of apps with built in leak protection.
 All the basics are covered: Windows, Mac OS, Android, iOS, and Linux.
-They also support gaming systems, Smart TVs, and VPN routers.
+Surfshark is also a great VPN for gaming systems, Smart TVs, and VPN routers.
 Lastly, if you need a VPN for Firestick, Surfshark has you covered with a dedicated app in the Amazon App Store.

-All of the above apps (except Linux) include an effective kill switch which acts to keep your traffic off the internet if you lose the connection to the VPN.
-Surfshark’s VPN apps include some great features, including:
+All of the above apps include an effective kill switch which acts to keep your traffic off the internet if you lose the connection to the VPN.
+Surfshark’s VPN apps offer some great features, including:

 - Whitelister, which is a split tunneling feature that allows you to route apps or websites outside the VPN tunnel

 - Leak protection with a kill switch to ensure there are no IPv4, IPv6, or DNS leaks

 - CleanWeb, which blocks ads, trackers, and malware domains

 The CleanWeb feature is a great VPN ad blocker to improve privacy and security, beyond just encrypting traffic.
 CleanWeb can also improve page load speeds since ads and trackers can eat up lots of resources.
 This is a great feature to enable when using a VPN for Android or iOS mobile devices.

 There are also two (paid) add-ons you can include in your VPN subscription: